usnistgov/oscal-xproc3/TESTING.md

 They are good not only for testing but also to help elucidate what an XSLT does and how it works.

-Examing the file system and CI/CD configuration is the best way to assess how far we have advanced with this.
+Examining the file system and CI/CD configuration is the best way to assess how far we have advanced with this.

 ## Testing under CI/CD